mariocalin/nistAnalysis/README.md

 * <vuln:vulnerable-software-list>.
 This element will contain the concrete products that are affected by the vulnerability.
 * <vuln:cvss>.
 CVSS metrics for the vulnerability.
 Special intetrest in the final score given by the <cvss:score> element.
 * <vuln:cwe>.
 Category of the vulnerability in the CVE dictionary.

+##### *Parsing mechanism*
+The parsing mechanism is very simple:
+1. The XMLNistParser recibes a xml file path corresponding to the Nist XML year data feed.
+It loads the file and, by using the java lbiraries of javax.xml.parsers and org.w3c.dom, it creates a Result object containing the information needed in a object oriented way.
+2. With the Result object, you can choose wether to print the entries results or the categories results (via CSV or console).
+The only difference between is the way of representing the information:
+* EntryResult is focused on vulnerability entries, showing information about the entry code, the entry cvss score and the products affected by the vulnerability.
+* CategoryResult is foucsed on cwe categories, showing information about the total number of vulnerablity entries that a category has and its average vulnerability cvss score.